stonezyg/modernize-apps-katacoda/scenarios/developer-intro/06-deploy-prod.md

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different OpenShift projects and perhaps even different OpenShift clusters.

-For simplicity in this scenaro we will only use a _dev_ and _prod_ environment, and no test/QA environment.
+For simplicity in this scenario we will only use a _dev_ and _prod_ environment, and no test/QA environment.